SalmanEagle/flower-economics/README.md

 # flower-economics
-GitHub can be regarded as the Central Executive Department [CED] of Flower Economics Inc.
+GitHub page can be regarded as the Central Executive Department [CED] of Flower Economics Inc.